Everybody Loves Raymond

 The Surprise Party+

-Debra's mother convinces Ray to throw a surprise party for Debra's birthday
+Debra's mother enlists an unwilling Ray to help plan a surprise birthday party for his wife.

 Debra at the Lodge+